Luna160-star/History-of-Signals/README.md

 Features:
-1. There are 5 chapters in the website, each chapter with text about it, then some animations (made using canva) and a mini-game!
+1. There are 5 chapters in the website, each chapter with text about it, then some animations (made using canva) and a mini-animation.
-2. There are 4 mini-games in the interative website:
+2. There are  mini-animation in the interative website:
   a.
 Send the signals
   b.
 Open the letters
-  c. (deciding)
-  d. (deciding)
-3. Also, there is info on each pages about the chapter with a short video (Also made using canva).

 Some instructions:
 1. Please click on the blue <> button to navigate througout the website.
-If you feel bored, you can always skip!

 Acknowledgements: